PaulCCCCCCH/Multimodal-Learning-With-Categorical-Embedding/README.md

 # Multimodal Learning With Categorical Embedding

-Part of the idea for 11777 Group 3: Crisis Event Detection and Multimodal Image Classification
+Part of the idea for 11777 Group 3: Crisis Event Detection and Multimodal Image Classification.
+For the full project, please visit [this repository](https://github.com/yccyenchicheng/crisis_11777/tree/master).

 ## To run